MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 az '{"key":"value"}' --debug
 ```

-See what the Azure CLI is interpreting in the `Command arguments` line of the output.
+See what the Azure CLI is interpreting in the `Command arguments` line of the `--debug` output.
 The double quotes missing around the output `key:value` pair is a known issue in PowerShell.

 ```output
 Command arguments: ['{key:value}', '--debug']
 ```

+For more examples of accepted JSON parameter formats, see [Considerations for running the Azure CLI in a PowerShell scripting language - Pass parameters containing JSON](./use-azure-cli-successfully-powershell.md#pass-parameters-containing-json).

 These examples are all **incorrect**.
 Use PowerShell's `cls` command to remove console output between tests.